-Amana washing machine not filling with water?
-(Fix it now)
+Amana washing machine not filling with water? (fix it now)

 There are many reasons why your Amana washing machine may not fill with water.
 Some of the common reasons include a clogged or faulty inlet valve, a malfunctioning water level sensor, a broken pressure switch, a faulty control board, low water pressure, or even a kinked/clogged water supply hose.